You are here:

 • Employers sign a Memorandum of Understanding (MOU) or Letter of Intent, which are legal documents that formalize the partnership details, the scope of work to be completed, and the activity schedule.
 Outcomes are monitored and evaluated periodically to ensure that the intended benefits for students and the employer are realized.

 This content is based on interviews and/or email correspondence with Joachim Borha in 2024 and 2025.
-This content has NOT yet been signed off by the organization.
+This content was approved by the organization in March 2025.

 • Compliance is monitored using tools like ECM (Enterprise Case Management) to track metrics and adherence to program guidelines.